How Custom Healthcare Software Is Developed for Secure HIPAA Compliance

 - multiple types of data input and scripts

 Example #4.
 Remote health-monitoring apps.
-We helped design and build a medical IoT system that includes remote ECG-monitoring biosensors and a mobile app to represent electronic cardiograms to physicians.
+As IoT software developers, we helped design and build a medical IoT system that includes remote ECG-monitoring biosensors and a mobile app to represent electronic cardiograms to physicians.
 This HIPAA-compliant medical system features:

 - protected access for physicians